MrShoenel/precondition-moop/notebooks/precondition-moop.md

 attempt the following: Instead of estimating the ECDF, we will fit a parametric distribution.
 In fact, let’s test the normal distribution, since the ECDFs looked quite like the CDFs of a normal distribution.
-In practice, one would perhaps be better of attempting to fit a wider range of potential distributions, then going with the best (using, e.g., the *D*-statistic of the KS-test).
+In practice, one would perhaps be better off attempting to fit a wider range of potential distributions, then going with the best (using, e.g., the *D*-statistic of the KS-test).

 ``` r
 ex1_f1_eccdf_norm <- function(x) {